Imagen dinámica

 Let’s now delve into the fascinating world of tertiary colors.
 These arise from mixing a primary color with an adjacent secondary color on the color wheel.
 This is where the magic of color really begins to shine, offering a rich and nuanced palette that can bring any illustration to life.

-The variability of tones in tertiary colors is amazing.
+The variability of shades in tertiary colors is astonishing.
 Each small adjustment in mixing proportions can result in a completely new and unique tone.
 It’s like having a color laboratory in your hands, where you can experiment and discover combinations that no one has seen before.

 Complete color wheel